-Appendix C - History of the CORE MPO Participation Plan Development and Revisions This page is intentionally left blank.
+Appendix C - History of the CORE MPO Participation Plan Development and Revisions

 To provide a framework for ongoing MPO public participation activities and to facilitate a public dialogue at all stages of the MPO transportation planning process, CORE MPO adopted a Public Involvement Plan in March 2002.
 The plan has been implemented immediately after its adoption, providing participation guidance in the annual TIP development process and the MTP update process.